openworm/org.geppetto.docs/source/intro.rst

 Alternatively *Shortcut Key: Ctl+Alt+P* - Toggles existing plotting widgets, if none exist it creates a new one.

 Plotting widgets can plot variables straight from the simulation, given you are watching the variables at the time you start plotting it.
-Each variable will have its own line plot, and be accompanied by a label to distinguish from other variables being drawn.
+Each variable will have its own line plot, and it's accompanied by a label to distinguish it from other variables being drawn.

 .. plotting:: http://i.imgur.com/PigAtLo.png

 Other variables can also be plotted, as a two dimensional array  plotted against x and y coordinates.
-You might have to change the plot options to show the data being plotted accordingly, use the "Commands" section as a reference to see what options you have to modify your plot.
+You can customize your line plot and change the dimensions of the axis in your plot, use the "Commands" section as a reference to see what options you have to modify your plot.

 .. plotting:: http://i.imgur.com/Sf9byfH.png